David Richardson (sound engineer): History

 Richardson learned piano from the age of four and developed a passion for electronics and sound recording.
-By his teens, he was already recording top Jazz artists of the day; this included names such as, Kathy Stobart and Ian Carr.
-As a young producer he had production contracts with major labels like CBS (now Sony Music) and George Martin's Air label, distributed by EMI.
-Apart from early roots in Jazz and Rock music he also produced Pop records with artists that included Jet Harris and The Tornados, the SRT label was founded as an independent in the early seventies.
+By his teens, he was already recording top Jazz artists of the day; this included names such as Kathy Stobart and Ian Carr.
+As a young producer, he had production contracts with major labels like CBS (now Sony Music) and George Martin's Air label, distributed by EMI.
+Apart from early roots in Jazz and Rock music he also produced Pop records with artists that included Jet Harris and The Tornados, the SRT label was founded as an independent in the early 1970s.
 Many of Richardson's productions as vinyl pressings are much sought after, such as Grannie, which according to Record Collector is one of the most valuable original pressings of all time.

 The original SRT Studios were based in Guildford Street, Luton, where bands such as McGregor's Engine recorded.
 It was this band, with local guitarist Mick Abrahams, drummer Clive Bunker and bassist Andy Pyle that formed the foundation of Jethro Tull which, with the addition of multi-instrumentalist Ian Anderson, went on to sell over 60 million albums.
-Andy Pyle featured on many early SRT recordings and later became a member of Wishbone Ash.
+Andy Pyle was featured on many early SRT recordings and later became a member of Wishbone Ash.

 The SRT studios moved from Luton to Shefford, Bedfordshire where facilities included mastering lacquers for vinyl manufacture.
 Local folk rock bands that recorded there included Back Alley Choir, and Halcyon, the drummer of which was Nigel Pegrum, who went on to join Steeleye Span.
 The Shefford studios closed in the mid-seventies.
 SRT had offices in North Finchley and for many years the SRT production company used many different recording studios.

 Recording of northern artists formed a large part of the SRT catalogue, reflecting the booming 1970s club scene, with many of those recordings produced at Fairview Studios in Hull.
 The label included many popular bands from the Sheffield area, such as New Jersey Turnpike.
 This included talented vocalist, keyboard player and electronics enthusiast Ivor Drawmer, later to be the founder of Drawmer Audio Compressors.
 Another popular SRT Sheffield Band included O'Hara's Playboys.
-Included in the large roster of Club acts were artists such as Frankie Vaughan and entertainers Cannon and Ball, when at the peak of their Saturday night TV success, in the early 1980s, he co-wrote and produced Cannon and Ball's Rock On Tommy single.
-The album received a Silver disc presented by Chris Tarrant on the popular ATV Saturday morning programme Tiswas.

-Apart from music production, SRT was one of the first manufacturing brokers, and had a close relationship with Abbey Road Studios, where artists were encouraged to attend cutting of the pressing lacquers for their forthcoming vinyl releases.
+Included in the large roster of Club acts were artists such as Frankie Vaughan and entertainers Cannon and Ball, when at the peak of their Saturday night TV success, in the early 1980s, he co-wrote and produced Cannon and Ball's "Rock On Tommy" single.
+The album received a silver disc presented by Chris Tarrant on the ATV Saturday morning programme, Tiswas.
+Apart from music production, SRT was one of the first manufacturing brokers and had a close relationship with Abbey Road Studios, where artists were encouraged to attend the cutting of the pressing lacquers for their forthcoming vinyl releases.
 With no complete record of all SRT's early releases, some online sources have started to catalogue many of the vintage SRT vinyl products.